pmd/pmd-eclipse-plugin/README.md

 ## Short Developer's Guide

 ### Compilation
-Simply run `mvn clean install`.
+Simply run `./mvn clean verify`.
 The plugin's update site will be generated in `net.sourceforge.pmd.eclipse.p2updatesite/target/repository`.
 You can use this directory as an update site to install the new plugin version directly into your Eclipse.